 If a NAB staff member is unable to provide you with a financial service or a financial product that you are interested in or is in your best interests, the staff member will refer you to another staff member who may be able to assist you.

-As an integrated financial services provider, NAB also provides financial planning services.
-If you require these services you will be referred to an appropriate person in NAB who will provide you with a separate FSG relating to the financial services that they may provide.
+If you let us know that you require this, we may refer you to an appropriate person within JBWere or Insignia Financial, who will provide you with separate FSGs relating to the financial services that they may provide.

 You can give us instructions by using the contact details set out on the last page of this FSG.
 Some products and services may have their own rules around how to provide instructions or execute certain transactions.
 Please refer to the PDS or other disclosure document for the product for these details.